adam-srut/QD-engine/README.md

     linewidth: 550      # FWHM for Gaussian lineshape, 3/2/Delta == 1/gamma for Kubo lineshape
     outname: "spectrum_550fs"
 ```
-The frequency shift is provided by `ZPE` keyword either as a number or as `read` which takes the ZPE from `initWF.nc` file genereted with imaginary time propagation.
+The frequency shift ($E_0$) is provided by `ZPE` keyword either as a number or as `read` keyword which takes the ZPE from `initWF.nc` file genereted by the imaginary time propagation.
 The frequency shift is then applied as:
 ```math
 \begin{equation}
 \sigma(\omega) = \frac{\omega}{2\pi} \int_0^{T} \langle \psi(0) | \psi(t) \rangle